sparkgene/aws-greengrass-gdk-cli/README.md

         "gdk_version": "1.0.0"
     }
    ```
     1. `local.host` is required when deploying to a remote device.
+In an environment where you connect to the outside through a proxy, please set the proxy in your ssh/config file.
     1. `local.port` is required when deploying to a remote device.
     1. `local.user` is required when deploying to a remote device.
     1. `local.key_file` is recommended when deploying to a remote device.
 Leave empty if password is used for authentication.